andres81/vocabulary_trainer_c/README.md

 1. Choose one pair, which we call the query pair.
 1. Set the element in column 1 of the query pair as the element the user has to guess.
 1. Set the elements in column 2 of the five pairs as the options, the elements from which the user can choose
 1. If the user chooses wrong, do nothing, if the user chooses the correct element from column 2, choose another pair and set it as the query pair.
+Go to 3.

 Why do nothing?
 Punishment is never good.
 Only positive reinforcement works.
 Don't punish the behaviour you don't want, but reinforce the behaviour you wish to be performed.